Campaign

 • Views of individual content areas

-How Engagement Tracking Works
+How Engagement Tracking works

 The Engagement Pixel is triggered on specific pages or during defined user actions.